gretchesketch/HW_11_Note-Taker/README.md

  * it is required to install uuid in the command line.

- * installed nodemon using the comand line.
+ * installed nodemon using the comand line, this was helpful, but not required.